 Visit the Greenwich Historical Society

 Whether you’re a full-blown history buff or simply a curious traveler, the Greenwich Historical Society is a great place to go to feel both inspired and educated.
-When you stay with us at the Stanton House Inn, you’ll be just a short drive away from this fascinating place!
+If you’re downtown and looking to explore the best museums in Greenwich, CT, you’ll be just a short drive away from this fascinating place!
 Read on to find out what you can discover at the Greenwich Historical Society.

 Bush-Holley House Tour